Visit and host havens

 identity_file

 is the fingerprint of your chosen rendezvous relay.
 This is a relay node that is responsible for receiving and forwarding all the messages meant for your haven, so that your IP address can be kept private from clients of your haven.
 All havens must have a rendezvous relay; you can read more about the haven protocol's architecture here.
-For this example, we’ll use the same test relay that we bootstrapped with throughout this tutorial.
+For this example, we’ll use the same test relay that we bootstrapped with throughout this tutorial.handler

 specifies how to handle traffic to the haven.
 Here, we use TCP port forwarding to forward all haven traffic to the web server on port 8000.